uwidev/life-disciplines-projects/300 Resources/Projects.md

 ## Completion Criteria
 Unlike [[Disciplines]], Projects should eventually come to an end and shouldn't run any longer than 1 month.
 Since there usually isn't a time-based ending point ([[True Deadlines|True Deadline]]), an end must be defined through some other means.

-For Projects, Completion Criteria is as a Well-Defined checklist that cumulate to a shift in the environment or creation of an object.
+For Projects, a Completion Criteria is a well-defined checklist that cumulate to a shift in the environment or creation of a deliverable.

 Well-Defined as in Requirements can be clearly answered `Yes` or `No` if they have been met.
 These Requirements should align with the Core.